iAlexeze/orkestra/documentation/publications/03-the-function-that-waited.md

-# The Konductor: How the CLI Became the Orchestrator
+# The Konductor: How the CLI Became the Orkestrator

 *Orkestra Project — May 2026*